mathieugouin/rpiDvr/docs/README.md

   * `mount -o remount,rw /flash`
 * Edit the /flash/config.txt file to add the MPEG-2 license key:
   * nano /flash/config.txt
-  * Locate the `decode_MPG2` line, remove the # and space at the front, and add your MPEG-2 license key: `decode_MPG2=0x16baa230`
+  * Locate the `decode_MPG2` line, remove the # and space at the front, and add your MPEG-2 license key, ex: `decode_MPG2=0x16baa230`

 # Tvheadend

 ## Backend (tvheadend)

-Install it via LibreELEC add-ons repo under "services".
+Install the *Tvheadend Server* add-on from the "Service" category in the add-ons repos.

-Configure the addon to have a delayed startup of TBD seconds.
+Configure the addon to have a delayed startup of 20 seconds.
+This is to make sure that the externally mounted drive are available when tvheadend starts:
+* My Addons
+* Tvheadend Server
+* Configure
+* DVB section
+* Delay Start of tvheadend: active
+* Seconds delay: 20

-Most of the tvheadend configuration is done from a web interface: http://ip:9981 (mine is: <http://192.168.1.23:9981>)
+The rest of the tvheadend configuration is done from its web interface: `http://ip:9981` (mine is: <http://192.168.1.23:9981>)

 Goto Configuration > General > Base:
 * Set User interface level to Expert